burrt/compsci-docs/_v1/sorting-and-searching.md

 layout: compsci-note
 title: Sorting and Searching Algorithm Notes
 categories: [fundamentals]
-description: Some notes on sort and search algorithms, and time complexity
+description: Some notes on sorting and searching algorithms, and time complexity
 order: 20
 sitemap: false
 ---